 It has been designed to be extremely stable by environmentally isolating the system from external vibrations and temperature changes.
 Thus grids are robotically transferred into the beam and the user operates the instrument from a separate room.

 The improved system provides superior controllability and reproducibility, and the ability to collect data on a single grid for up to a week.
 Traditionally, EM grids have to be changed manually every 4-6 hours.

-Ten sample grids can be loaded.
+Up to ten sample grids can be loaded.

 For suitable specimens, computational analysis of images from the Krios with a direct detector generates atomic models that rival those calculated by X-ray crystallography and NMR spectroscopy.